SeanS86/terraform-aws-infrastructure-provision/README.md

 *   `./modules/ec2/`: Provisions the EC2 instances (jump box and Kubernetes worker nodes).
 *   `./modules/load_balancer/`: Sets up the Network Load Balancer to expose services.

+The root directory contains the main configuration files that orchestrate these modules.

 ***PLEASE NOTE:*** There are other resources that will be commissioned to run on the infrastructure.
 All the setup scripts and their respective `readmes` are found in,

 *   `./additional_resources/k8s_dashboard/`: Deploy the Kubernetes Dashboard.
-*   `./additional_resources/k8s_maintenance/`: Deploy the Kubernetes Maintenance.
+*   `./additional_resources/k8s_maintenance/`: Deploy the Kubernetes Cluster.
 *   `./additional_resources/ansible_web_deploy/`: Deploy Nginx web server via Ansible on the pre-provisioned the EC2 instance. (tools_ec2).

-The root directory contains the main configuration files that orchestrate these modules.

 ## Infrastructure Provisioned